-We also make available, free of charge on our website, the Certificate of Incorporation, By-Laws, governance principles and all Board of Directors' standing Committee Charters (Audit, Corporate Governance, Personnel & Compensation and Finance).
+We also make available, free of charge on our website, our Certificate of Incorporation, By-Laws, Governance Principles and all Board of Directors' standing Committee Charters (Audit, Corporate Governance, Personnel & Compensation and Finance).
 These documents are posted on our website at www.kaman.com - select the "Investor Relations" link and then the "Corporate Governance" link.

-The information contained on our website is not intended to be, and shall not be deemed to be, incorporated into this Form 10-K.
+The information contained on our website is not intended to be, and shall not be deemed to be, incorporated into this Form 10-K or any other filing under the Exchange Act or the Securities Act of 1933, as amended.